Current budget figure

 /100

-Public Safety Operations is the biggest growth area at 9.6%.
+Public Safety Operations is the biggest growth area, up 9.6% from the prior year.

 Public Burden